-Continual ad optimization will ensure that you will accomplish your business goals through relevant content for your audience.
+Continual ad optimization will ensure you accomplish your business goals through relevant content for your audience.

-Here are a few quick ways to optimize your ad copy and test what messaging engages your target audience:
+Here are a few quick ways to optimize responsive search ads and test what messaging engages your target audience:

 - Include keywords from your ad groups in the Headline and description copy.
 I also recommend using your keywords in the Paths when possible.